BestTimesToVisit.com Logo

 Römerberg's Enchanting Evenings

-As day gives way to night, the Römerberg square transforms.
-Wander through its half-timbered houses, now bathed in warm lighting, and soak in the magical atmosphere.
-Enjoy a traditional Apfelwein (apple wine) at a local tavern for a truly authentic experience.
-The Christmas market (November-December) adds an extra layer of festive charm.
+As day melts into night, the Römerberg square transforms.
+Wander through its half-timbered houses, now bathed in warm lighting, and soak in the magical ambiance.
+Grab a Glühwein (mulled wine) from a Christmas market stall (seasonal) or enjoy a traditional Apfelwein (apple wine) at a local tavern for a truly immersive experience.

-Escape the city bustle in the Palmengarten, a beautiful botanical garden boasting diverse plant life from around the globe.
-Explore themed gardens, including a Japanese garden and a palm house, and find a quiet spot to relax amidst the greenery.
-Pack a picnic to enjoy amidst the flowers during warmer months.
+Escape the city bustle in Frankfurt's Palmengarten, a sprawling botanical garden.
+Explore diverse plant collections from around the world, including a stunning palm house and serene Japanese garden.
+Pack a picnic to enjoy amidst the flowers, especially lovely during bloom season.

 Main Tower's Panoramic Perspective

-Ascend the Main Tower for breathtaking panoramic views of Frankfurt's skyline and the surrounding countryside.
-Go at sunset for a truly magical experience, with the city lights twinkling below.
-Insider tip: book your tickets online in advance to avoid queues.
+Ascend the Main Tower for breathtaking panoramic views of Frankfurt's skyline.
+Go at sunset for the most magical light show over the city's skyscrapers and the Main River.
+Book your tickets online in advance to skip the queue.

 See all 8 things to do →